 g.
 Foreign Travel

 Foreign travel expenses are payable by the same methods as domestic travel.
-To obtain per diem rates for travel outside the contiguous United States, see website link.
+To obtain per diem rates for travel outside the contiguous United States, see Resources: Per Diem Rates.

 h.
 Sabbatical Lodging

 Sabbatical lodging expenses are paid only if the faculty member incurs two sets of living expenses simultaneously and there is a stated Stanford business purpose for the expenses incurred during the sabbatical.
 If the primary home is rented out, the faculty member may not be paid for lodging expenses at a location away from Stanford.

 a.
 Expenses Allowed